melletron/friday-quizday-sort-algorithm/README.md

-# Friday quiz dat sort algorithm
+# Friday quiz day sort algorithm

 ## What is this?
 This project contains an empty function and a spec file.
 Your goal is to make the unit test pass.